goldsmdn/Pipecleaning_test/README.md

 An appropriate noise model is applied in both cases.

 An incomplete testing framework is in place and will be enhanced.
 Documentation is not yet complete.
+The _0 and _1 variables will be refactored during the project development.